 Set back Distances – Setback distance is the distance of RRS from the face from the edge of the carriageway.

-Length of Need – When there are multiple hazards are placed along the carriageways, then it is required to place a continuous RRS and terminals at both ends.
-The minimum length of the required RRS is known as Length of Need.
+Length of Need - When there are multiple hazards are placed along the carriageways, then it is required to place a continuous RRS and terminals at both ends.
+The minimum length of the required RRS is known as the Length of Need.
 You can find the detailed Road Restraint System Design Process at gcelab.com online course section.

 Please click here to see the course details.
-Also, see the link of a free view of the course module:
+Also, see the link for a free view of the course module:

 Terminals are provided to absorb the direct impact on a vehicle in case a vehicle leaves the collide with the front face of the barrier.
-Terminals play a very important role to adequately deliver the performance of an RRS system.
+Terminals play a very important role in adequately delivering the performance of an RRS system.

 Concrete Barriers are provided along the central median and it comes with a number of advantages and so they are widely accepted across the globe:

-I hope this blog helps you to understand and appreciate the hard work of Civil Engineers to make our road safe and sound for all road users.
+I hope this blog helps you to understand and appreciate the hard work of Civil Engineers to make our roads safe and sound for all road users.